bedita/docs/source/setup.rst

 Setup
 *****

-Below you will find instructions to setup BEdita4 on a tyipical server or desktop.
+Below you will find instructions to setup BEdita4 on a typical server or desktop.

 For a quick setup via `Docker <https://www.docker.com>`_ see :ref:`below <setup-docker>`.